April 6, 2017

 supporting capsules filled with hundreds of viable

-unidentified pollinator somehow succeeded in evading discovery for the past 150
+seeds, the unidentified pollinator has eluded discovery for the past 170 years.

 Rebecca Austin, through her keen observations, suspected the